Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Yeah.

-Yeah, he's just like, I want some crab.
+Yeah, he's just like, I want to.

 In this non-coastal state.